 The article explains the various legal connotations associated with staffing and explains agency fees in detail.
 Certain landmark judgments are also discussed in the given context.

 An agency fee is considered to be a fee that an employee makes to the represented workforce of an organisation if he is not willing to join the existing union of labour.
 This is especially applicable if the employee is working within an agency plant.
 However, the connotation of the agency fee is also applicable in other legal contexts.
-Here, we explain certain legal terminologies to explain the concepts of staffing and recruitment from a given perspective.
+Here, we explain certain legal terminologies like Agency Fee in Labour Law to explain the concepts of staffing and recruitment from a given perspective.

 Labour Law: Some Useful Connotations

 In order to understand labour law, you need to understand certain legal connotations.
 There are various laws pertaining to recruitment, retrenchment, contract staffing etc. Each corporate, or business organisation look forward to going for a hiring framework which is contextually approved through certain engaging terms and condition.
 A major objective is to promote collective bargaining so that, the interest of the labour remains protected, and a mutually beneficial relationship could be worked out.
 Such legal terminologies are as given below: